tbeadle/postgres/README.md

    `psql` command.
 (Only in the debian-based images)
  - The suggestions for postgresql.conf taken from Christophe Pettus's excellent talk at https://www.youtube.com/watch?v=jqmdujimzfq are included.
+ - If any executable scripts are found in `/docker-pre-entrypoint.d`, then those scripts will be executed before initializing or starting the database.
+   If any executable scripts are found in `/docker-pre-entrypoint.d`, then those scripts will be executed immediately before starting the database.
+These directories are different from the standard `/docker-entrypoint-initdb.d` in that that directory will only be processed when the database did not already exist and is getting initialized.

 The images are on docker hub at https://hub.docker.com/r/tbeadle/postgres/